Netherlands in the Eurovision Song Contest 2011

-The Netherlands was represented at the Eurovision Song Contest 2011 with the song "Never Alone" written by Jan Dulles, Jaap Kwakman and Jaap de Witte.
-The song was performed by the band 3JS, which was internally selected by the Dutch broadcaster Televisie Radio Omroep Stichting (TROS) to represent the Netherlands at the 2011 contest in Düsseldorf, Germany.
-3JS' appointment as the Dutch representative was announced on 15 July 2010, while the national final Nationaal Songfestival 2011 was organised in order to select the song.
+The Netherlands was represented at the Eurovision Song Contest 2011 with the song "Never Alone", written by Jan Dulles, Jaap Kwakman and Jaap de Witte, and performed by the band 3JS.
+The Dutch participating broadcaster, Televisie Radio Omroep Stichting (TROS), internally selected its representative.
+3JS' appointment was announced on 15 July 2010, while the national final Nationaal Songfestival 2011 was organised in order to select the song.
 Five songs competed in the national final on 30 January 2011 where "Je vecht nooit alleen" was selected as the winning song following the combination of votes from a five-member jury panel and a public vote.
 The song was later translated from Dutch to English for the Eurovision Song Contest and was titled "Never Alone".

 The Netherlands was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2011.
 Performing during the show in position 3, "Never Alone" was not announced among top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that the Netherlands placed nineteenth (last) out of the 19 participating countries in the semi-final with 13 points.